-Dr. Emmerson’s book studying the seven-hundred year history of medieval Apocalypse manuscripts, Apocalypse Illuminated: The Visual Exegesis of Revelation in Medieval Manuscripts, is forthcoming from Pennsylvania State University Press.
+Dr. Emmerson’s book studying the seven-hundred year history of medieval Apocalypse manuscripts, Apocalypse Illuminated: The Visual Exegesis of Revelation in Medieval Manuscripts, was published by Pennsylvania State University Press in 2018.
 He offers graduate seminars on medieval illustrated manuscripts, Apocalypse manuscripts, and medieval London, and an undergraduate interdisciplinary lecture course on the End of the World in Art and Literature.